 What are Fannie Mae and Freddie Mac?

 Fannie Mae and Freddie Mac are home mortgage companies that were created by the United States Congress.
 Instead of originating loans, they buy and guarantee mortgages that are issued by other lenders in the secondary mortgage market.
-This is a good thing, because the guarantees that it makes to banks and mortgage companies makes the mortgage market more stable overall.
+This is a good thing because the guarantees that it makes to banks and mortgage companies make the mortgage market more stable overall.

 Which mortgage type works best for you?